Picovoice/porcupine/tools/optimizer/README.md

 In this repository, the resource directory is located at [/resources](/resources).
 Keyword files are platform dependent.
 This means that a keyword file generated with ```-p linux``` cannot run on Android or Mac.
 The optimizer available at this repository can produce keyword files for Linux and Mac platforms.
-If you wish to receive a keyword file for any platform other than Linux or Mac please contact us at contact@picovoice.
+Custom keyword files for platforms other than Linux and Mac are provided with a purchase of the commercial license.
+In order to purchase a commercial license please contact us at sales@picovoice.

 A keyword file for **Vancouver** targeted for a Mac machine can be created using